k2view-academy/K2View-Academy/articles/39_fabric_catalog/plugins/02_LLM_data_profiling.md

 - ```"sample_prompt"``` defines a part of the system prompt related to the sample data.
 It is added to the system prompt when the ```"sample_size"``` > 0 and if the column is not empty in the data snapshot.
   - The ```${sampleData}``` is the source data retrieved at the Snapshot step and added to the prompt.
 - ```"llm_interface"``` is an optional parameter.
 It can be set to a name of a project's OpenAI interface that should be used by the LLM plugin.
-  - When ```"llm_interface"``` parameter is not defined in the plugin definition, the plugin will search for a OpenAI interface with Tag = discovery.
+  - When ```"llm_interface"``` parameter is not set in the plugin definition, the plugin will search for a OpenAI interface with Tag = discovery.
   - If such does not exist either, the default project's OpenAI interface will be used.

 ### Use Case 1 - LLM Based Classification